DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-4-ect-learning-outcomes.md

 ### Learn that:

-- Questioning is an essential tool for teachers; questions can be used for many purposes, including to check pupils’ prior knowledge, assess understanding and break down problems.
+- Questioning is an essential tool for teachers; questions can be used for many purposes, including to check pupils' prior knowledge, assess understanding and break down problems.
 - High-quality classroom talk can support pupils to articulate key ideas, consolidate understanding and extend their vocabulary.

 ### Learn how to meet individual needs without creating unnecessary workload, by: